-PIP Covers Your Medical Bills: When you’re in an accident, your insurance policy covers your bills first.
-We’ll explain how the system works, and what to do when it doesn’t.
+PIP Covers Your Medical Bills: In a car accident, your insurance policy covers your medical bills first.
+We’ll explain how the system works and what to do when it doesn’t.

 When you’re navigating the complex world of auto insurance, especially in no-fault states like New Jersey, PIP is one of the most important concepts you’ll encounter.
 Making the wrong choices about your PIP insurance could cost you big-time, possibly hundreds of thousands of dollars, in the event of an accident.

 PIP stands for Personal Injury Protection.
 This is a type of insurance coverage included in all auto insurance policies sold in New Jersey.

 PIP is the portion of your insurance coverage that relates to injuries to the policyholder.

 The reason why PIP exists is that NJ is a no-fault state.
 When someone gets hurt in an accident, that person’s own auto insurance company is the one responsible for paying the medical bills.

 No-fault laws have benefits.
 In a no-fault state, you can get the medical care you need immediately after a collision.
 You don’t have to wait around for the insurance companies to figure out who is at fault.

 However, no-fault laws also have drawbacks.
 It may seem unfair that your insurer is the one paying the bills for an accident you didn’t cause.
 You will also have to pay toward your medical care until you meet your out-of-pocket maximum.

 PIP doesn’t cover injuries that other people may sustain in a collision that you cause.
 A different type of coverage, called bodily injury, does this.